parthenon-hpc-lab/parthenon/docs/interface/Metadata.md

 ### Independent/Derived

-These flags specify to an application code, and the infrastructure, whether or not variable is part of independent state.
+These flags specify to an application code, and the infrastructure, whether or not a variable is part of independent state.
 Derived quantities can be calculated from the set of independent quantities, while independent quantities cannot.